yinanzhangepfl/multigraph-classification/README.md

 # 3. Assess pretraining results using Plot-results-pretrain.ipynb.

 # 4. Load pre-trained parameters and jointly learn graph embedding and selection using PatientClassifcation-joint.ipynb.
+Note that you should choose a directory to save model parameters at different epochs.

 # 5. Assess classifcation and selection performance using Plot-results-joint.ipynb.
 ```